-Accounting Labs are located on the New York City and Pleasantville campuses, and are used to supplement accounting course instruction and by accounting students to complete their course assignments.
+A virtual Accounting Lab is available on the New York City Campus and the EY Accounting Lab is located on our Pleasantville campus.
+The labs supplement accounting course instruction and assist accounting students in completing their course assignments.
 The labs are equipped with the latest accounting software and have scheduled open hours, which allow students to use them when not in use for classes or tutoring sessions.
 In Pleasantville, the EY Accounting lab is staffed by peer tutors who provide assistance in the foundation and upper-level accounting courses by working either individually or in small group tutorials with the students.
-In New York, similar peer tutoring is provided in most accounting subjects through the Learning Center at the Center for Academic Excellence.
+In New York, peer tutoring is provided in most accounting subjects through the Office of Learning Commons.

 State-of-the-art Marketing Labs, located on the New York City and Pleasantville campuses, are equipped with the latest computer equipment and software, including Adobe Photoshop and the full Microsoft software collection.
 The Marketing Labs enable students to be on the cutting edge of computer technology and are used extensively by the Brand Marketing Team on the New York City campus and the Ad Team on the Pleasantville campus to prepare professional quality materials for the annual American Advertising Federation’s National Student Advertising Competition and by Pace University Student Chapter of the American Marketing Association (AMA) participating in the American Marketing Association International Collegiate Competition.
-In addition, the Pace New York Ad Club uses the lab’s state-of-the-art video equipment to aid in its work on behalf of clients that engage it to develop real world marketing and advertising campaigns.
+In addition, the Pace Sales Team has a dedicated space to plan for competitions around the country.